sulcantonin/event2vec_public/README.md

 ## Quickstart (tiny synthetic dataset)

 The snippet below trains a small `EuclideanModel` on a toy event graph for a few epochs and prints an embedding for a short sequence.
 It runs in seconds on CPU.

+We have 5 events: `START, A, B, C, END` and we test if we add `START + A + C ~ C`.
+The example should be self contained for educational purposes, as the main interest is the loss function.

 ```python
 import random